 Alternative names: Barley Moon • Yellow Moon • Leaf Moon

-Named for the time of year when the leaves are falling and the game is matured and fattened for winter.
-Now that the fields have been reaped, hunters can more easily spot foxes and other animals.
-Tribes go on hunts and prepare their stores of provisions for the long, cold months ahead.
-This moon is historically celebrated with feast.
+Named for the time of year when the game is matured and fattened for winter.
+Now that the fields have been cleared, hunters can easily spot foxes and other animals on the open landscape.
+Hunting tribes prepare their stores of provisions for the long, cold months ahead.
+This moon is historically celebrated with a community feast.

 Alternative names: Blood Moon • Sanguine Moon • Migrating Moon • Falling Leaves Moon